saikishorechatla/ODOP/frontend/README.md

 present i created reg page with post request

-goto config.js file which is in src in URL place localhost your spring boot port number /registration  is route object structure
+goto config.js file which is in src in URL place localhost your spring boot localhost with port number (eg -> http://localhost:5173)
+/registration  is route
+object structure